sadafiqbal27-droid/llm-evaluation-case-study/multimodal-weather-transformation-evaluation.md

 ## 1. Instruction Following

 ### Assessment
-This axis evaluates whether the model successfully followed the user’s request to change the sunny running competition image into a heavy-rain scene.
+This axis checks whether the model fulfilled the user’s main request: changing the scene from sunny weather to heavy rain.

 ### Common Issues
-- Rain is missing or too subtle
+- Rain is missing or too weak
-- Weather looks like light drizzle instead of heavy rain
-- Scene still appears sunny
+- Rain does not look heavy enough
-- Bright sunlight remains visible
+- Sunny lighting remains unchanged
-- Strong sunny shadows are still present
+- Shadows from the sunny scene are still visible
-- Runners and ground still appear dry
+- Sky, ground, and atmosphere do not reflect rainy weather
-- The image does not clearly communicate heavy rain
+- Clothes and surroundings do not appear affected by rain

 ### Judgment
-If the output does not convincingly transform the scene into heavy rain, it should be marked as an Instruction Following issue.
+If the image still looks sunny or only lightly edited, the prompt request is not fully fulfilled and should be penalized under Instruction Following.

 ---

 ## 2. Original Image Consistency

 ### Assessment
-This axis evaluates whether the edited image preserves the main elements of the original image while applying the requested weather change.
+This axis checks whether the edited image keeps the original scene consistent while applying the requested weather change.

-### What Should Be Preserved
-- Same runners
-- Same race setting
-- Same composition
-- Same general body positions
-- Same competition context
-- Same major clothing items and layout

-### Acceptable Changes
-Some changes are acceptable because they are required by the prompt:
-- Facial expressions may look more tense or uncomfortable due to rain
-- Clothing may look darker or wet
-- Hair may appear damp
-- Ground may look reflective or wet
-- Lighting may become darker or softer
-- Sunny shadows may disappear
+The runners, race setting, body positions, composition, and major visual elements should remain consistent with the original image.

 ### Common Issues
-- Runner identity changes too much
-- Body pose changes unnecessarily
-- People are added or removed
+- Runners are removed or added unnecessarily
-- Clothing design changes without reason
+- Body positions change without reason
-- Race environment changes completely
+- Race setting or background changes too much
-- Composition no longer matches the original image
+- Clothing design changes unnecessarily
+- Main subjects become unrecognizable
+- Scene composition changes beyond the requested weather edit

-### Important Note
+### Important Note on Facial Expressions
+Facial expressions may naturally change when the prompt asks for a heavy rain transformation.
+For example, runners may look more strained, focused, uncomfortable, or reactive because of the rain.

+This should not be penalized under Original Image Consistency if the expression change supports the requested weather edit.

+However, if the facial expression changes too much and makes the person unrecognizable, then it can be considered an Original Image Consistency issue.

+### Judgment
-Expression changes caused by the weather transformation should not be penalized under Original Image Consistency if they are reasonable and support the heavy-rain request.
+Minor expression changes caused by the rainy weather should be accepted.
+Major identity, pose, composition, or scene changes should be penalized under Original Image Consistency.

 ---

 ## 3. Quality Issues

 ### Assessment
-This axis evaluates the general visual quality and realism of the edited image.
+This axis evaluates the general visual quality of the edited image.

 ### Common Issues
-- Rain looks pasted on or artificial
-- Rain direction is inconsistent
-- Rain intensity is uneven
+- Blurriness
+- Grainy texture
+- Noise
-- Blending between rain and subjects is poor
+- Poor blending between rain and subjects
-- Image becomes blurry or grainy
-- Noise appears in the background
+- Rain appears pasted on instead of naturally integrated
-- Wet surfaces are not rendered naturally
+- Wet surfaces do not blend with the environment
-- Clothing color changes look unrealistic
+- Lighting looks inconsistent
-- Lighting does not match rainy weather
+- Clothing colors do not reflect rainy conditions
-- Shadows remain too harsh for a rainy scene
+- Background and foreground have mismatched quality

 ### Judgment
-If the rain effect is poorly blended, unrealistic, blurry, noisy, or visually inconsistent, it should be marked as a Quality Issue.
+If the rain effect, lighting, clothing, or environment looks poorly blended or visually low-quality, it should be penalized under Quality Issues.

 ---

 ## 4. AI Artifacts

 ### Assessment
-This axis evaluates AI-generated distortions or unnatural visual failures introduced during the edit.
+This axis evaluates common AI-generated errors introduced during editing.

 ### Common Issues
-- Warped hands or fingers
+- Warped hands, arms, legs, or faces
-- Distorted faces
+- Distorted running posture
-- Unnatural teeth
-- Flat or lifeless eyes
 - Duplicated body parts
-- Extra limbs
+- Unnatural teeth or eyes
-- Deformed shoes or legs
+- Flat or lifeless eye pupils
+- Broken clothing details
-- Broken race bibs or numbers
+- Deformed shoes or race bibs
-- Strange water streaks on faces
+- Unrealistic rain patterns
-- Rain lines cutting unnaturally through bodies
+- Rain drops appearing inside faces, eyes, or bodies
-- Clothing folds turning into artifacts
+- Shadows disappearing incorrectly or remaining in unrealistic places

+### Important Note on Expression and Weather
+If the prompt asks for heavy rain, some change in facial expression is expected and should not automatically be treated as inconsistency.

+But if the model fails to adjust expressions at all and the runners still look relaxed, dry, or unaffected by heavy rain, this can be penalized under AI Artifacts or overall realism because the emotional and physical reaction does not match the edited weather condition.

 ### Judgment
-If the edited image introduces visible AI-generated distortions, they should be marked under AI Artifacts.
+AI artifacts should be marked when the edit introduces unnatural anatomy, unrealistic facial features, duplicated elements, or rain effects that do not physically interact with the scene.

 ---

-# Special Evaluation Note: Facial Expression and Weather Context

-In a weather transformation task, facial expression should be evaluated in context.

-If the prompt asks for heavy rain, it is natural for runners’ expressions to change slightly.
-They may appear more strained, uncomfortable, serious, or focused.
-This supports the requested edit and should not be penalized as inconsistency with the original image.

-However, if the expression remains too calm, bright, cheerful, or unchanged from the sunny-day image, the output may fail to reflect the heavy-rain environment.
-In that case, the issue can be mentioned under AI Artifacts or Overall Evaluation, depending on severity.

-A note can be added in the conclusion to explain that the expression was expected to change because of the requested weather transformation.

----

 # Overall Evaluation

 ## Assessment
-The final judgment should consider:
+The final conclusion should consider:
-- Whether the sunny scene was clearly changed to heavy rain
+- Whether the prompt request was fulfilled
-- Whether the original runners and race setting were preserved
+- Whether the original image remained consistent
-- Whether rain, lighting, shadows, clothing, and ground effects look realistic
+- Whether the rainy weather was visually realistic
+- Whether quality issues affected the output
-- Whether the image contains quality issues or AI artifacts
+- Whether AI artifacts reduced believability
-- Whether the output satisfies the user’s intent
+- Whether the final image matched user intent

 ## Overall Conclusion
-A successful output should convincingly transform the original sunny running competition image into a heavy-rain scene while preserving the main subjects, race context, and composition.
+A successful output should transform the sunny running competition into a believable heavy rain scene while preserving the main subjects, race setting, and composition.

-The model should adjust the environment naturally: shadows should soften or disappear, clothing may look darker or wet, the ground may become reflective, and facial expressions may reasonably change to match the rainy condition.
+The rain should look natural, shadows should change appropriately, clothing should appear affected by wet weather, and the runners’ expressions may reasonably change to reflect the rainy conditions.

-If the model only adds superficial rain while keeping sunny lighting, dry clothing, strong shadows, or unchanged expressions, the output should be considered partially successful or unsuccessful depending on severity.
+If the output keeps sunny lighting, unrealistic shadows, dry clothing, weak rain effects, or unchanged relaxed expressions, the weather transformation is incomplete.
+If the image also contains warped anatomy, unnatural faces, poor blending, or duplicated elements, these should be clearly marked under the relevant axis.

-## Example Reviewer Note
+## Conclusion Note Example
-Although the runners’ facial expressions changed from the original image, this should not be penalized under Original Image Consistency because the prompt specifically requested a heavy-rain transformation.
-The expression change is contextually appropriate.
-If expressions remain unchanged and do not reflect the rainy condition, this can be noted under AI Artifacts or Overall Evaluation because it weakens the realism and user intent fulfillment.
+The output is penalized under AI Artifacts because the runners’ facial expressions and body reactions do not match the requested heavy rain condition.
+In a realistic rainy competition scene, runners would appear more focused, strained, or affected by the weather.
+Since the expressions remain unchanged and the subjects look unaffected by rain, the edit does not fully support the user’s intent.